migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 ---

+2024-06-25 Tue: Continued sharing and [promotion of TGI-S*](https://x.com/harmonyprotocol/status/1805681714121130224).
+Design of thumbnail for [TGI-S* youtube livestream](https://www.youtube.com/live/Sbzdlc-jZug?si=bd0b5MAODe8GPEhc).
+Continuation of module 4 of the futures course.
+Promotion of ONE Show Episode 6 and design of Joskins use case collage.

 2024-06-24 Mon: [Sharing/promotion of TGI S*](https://x.com/harmonyprotocol/status/1805300758973497467).
 Continuation of module 4 of the futures course.
 Parsing through Storyline generated clips, editing subtitles, posting a [thread on twitter to highlight TGI infinity clips](https://x.com/harmonyprotocol/status/1805363770291896636).

 ---